by The Pawsitive Packleader, Inc.

 The truth of the matter is that euthanized animals make up large enough portions of the protein sources in dog food that the FDA’s Center for Veterinary Medicine discovered that there are trace amounts of sodium pentobarbital (euthanasia) in pet food.[xxvi]
 This investigation took place after veterinarians began noticing that pets were becoming immune to normal doses of sodium pentobarbital.
 The immunity was building up because pets are eating non-lethal traces of euthanasia on a daily basis.

-Discussing my research with a dear friend and fellow Leonberger owner, he said to me, “I think once you feed euthanized animals to pets, there isn’t a point where you stop and ask, ‘what if there are side effects?’”
+A dear friend once said to me, “I think once you feed euthanized animals to pets, there isn’t a point where you stop and ask, ‘what if there are side effects?’”
 His point is immense; the morality of these companies must be examined.
 In 2007, dog food companies (primarily brands owned by the pet food giant Mars, Inc.) put products on the shelf with a chemical called melamine that was contained in approximately 800 tons of wheat gluten that was imported from China.[xxvii]
 Surplus melamine has been a common illegal ingredient in feedstock and milk in China for several years because it makes diluted or poor quality ingredients appear to have a higher protein content by elevating nitrogen levels that are detected by simple protein tests.
 Families were seeing their pets vomiting black and bloody liquid due to internal bleeding.
 By the end of the recall, about 30,000 cats and 50,000 dogs were afflicted with kidney damage or renal failure.
 Approximately 1,950 cats and 2,200 dogs had died.[xxviii]
 Brands that were responsible for the death toll included Purina, Iams, Nutro and numerous others.[xxix]

 The problem is that consumers are far too trusting.
 These companies are not mom-and-pops organizations that make pet food because they love dogs.
 These are multi-national corporations who use the unregulated, multi-billion-dollar pet food industry as a place to dump waste that is illegal for use in human products.[xxx]
 And what is worse is they hide it all by selling to our emotions.
 Anyone who loves dogs has an emotional response to the image of a boy playing with his puppy and we would rarely suspect the same company is trying to sell us puppy chow with euthanized animals ranging from horses to the decaying parts of pigeons (beaks, claws, feathers, guts, etc.) as part of the unidentified rendered “meat and bone meal” ingredient.
 But pet food manufacturers, above all else, are fantastic at marketing.
 In addition to brilliant advertising, veterinarians make a tremendous amount of money pushing and selling prescription diets from Iams (IVD), Purina, and Hill’s Science Diet.
 If you compare the prescription bags from the regular bags there is almost no difference in product, but if my veterinarian sold it to me it must be great food, right?
 Wrong.
 The veterinary clinic Banfield, started in 1955 with almost 1,000 clinics across the country, is owned by none other than Mars, Inc. Mars owns a variety of veterinary formula brands and tells pet owners on the Banfield veterinary website to stay away from home-prepared diets (including raw diets) and to consult with their veterinarian about which pet food is right for their dog.
 Mars is also the same company responsible for killing thousands of pets with melamine poisoned pet products in 2007.